 Is there anything that annoys you about living here?

 The weather is the only thing I don’t really like about Latvia but there’s not so much we can do about that!
-I certainly learned to deal with it and to enjoy every single sunny day as if it was a present.
+I certainly learned to deal with it and to enjoy every single sunny day as if it were a present.

 Have you spent time outside Riga while you’ve been here?

 I’ve been to Jūrmala and Skulte where I was hosted by Latvian friends at their dāča (summer cottage) for the weekend.
 I can say that Riga is a unique place in Latvia.
 Other cities and towns in Latvia are wilder, more surrounded by nature and not yet spoilt, for this reason they are beautiful and special in their own way.
 People visiting Latvia should visit other towns to understand and see with their own eyes what this country can offer.

 What would be the best piece of practical advice that you could give someone who is thinking of moving to Latvia?